Programs and results

 What are the organization's capabilities for doing this?

 Our organization's leaders are globally connected and have physically worked (and are working) in challenging teaching and learning environments to gain first-hand experience in the challenges teachers and students in these environments face.
-Although we are still small, we are a globally connected group, attracting volunteers from around the world with skills in computer programming, interdisciplinary science, and global thinking.
+Although we are still small, we are a globally connected group, attracting long-term and dedicated volunteers from around the world with skills in computer programming, interdisciplinary science, and global thinking.

 What have they accomplished so far and what's next?